trinodb/trino/docs/src/main/sphinx/connector/hive-s3.rst

 configuration property.
 The session property overrides the config property, allowing you enable or disable on a per-query basis.

-Understanding and Tuning the Maximum Connections
+Understanding and tuning the maximum connections
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Trino can use its native S3 file system or EMRFS.
 When using the native FS, the